 It’s incredibly exciting to be expecting a baby and to be a parent.
 But we also know, there are many things to prepare and plan for.
-With lots of choice and so many things to think about, we want to help you make the most informed decision when it comes to your baby’s safety in the car.
+With lots of choices and so many things to think about, we want to help you make the most informed decision when it comes to your baby’s safety in the car.

-With our heycar child Car Seat Chooser tool we’ve got you covered, whether you’re looking for your first, second or third car seat.
-Just tell us which car you have, or plan to get, and we'll show you those that exactly fit your car, so you can drive away knowing we’ve got your back.
+With our heycar child Car Seat Chooser tool, we’ve got you covered, whether you’re looking for your first, second or third car seat.
+Just tell us which used car you have, or plan to get, and we'll show you those that exactly fit your car, so you can drive away knowing we’ve got your back.